ethereum/devp2p/rlpx.md

     egress-mac: h256, continuously updated with egress-bytes*
     ingress-mac: h256, continuously updated with ingress-bytes*

-* \* Message authentication is achieved by continuously updating egress-mac or ingress-mac with the ciphertext of bytes sent (egress) or received (ingress); for headers the update is performed by xoring the header with the encrypted output of it's corresponding mac (see header-mac above for example).
+Message authentication is achieved by continuously updating egress-mac or ingress-mac with the ciphertext of bytes sent (egress) or received (ingress); for headers the update is performed by xoring the header with the encrypted output of it's corresponding mac (see header-mac above for example).
 This is done to ensure uniform operations are performed for both plaintext mac and ciphertext.
-* All macs are sent CLEARTEXT.
+All macs are sent CLEARTEXT.

-* Padding is used to prevent buffer starvation, such that frame components are byte-aligned to block size of cipher.
+Padding is used to prevent buffer starvation, such that frame components are byte-aligned to block size of cipher.

-* Sequence-ids are local to the protocol-type and not the connection; two protocols may reuse the same sequence-ids.
+`context-id` distinguishes concurrent packet transfers within a protocol.
+All chunked frames for a certain packet share the same `context-id`.
+The assignment of packet ids is implementation-defined.
+The ids are local to the protocol-type and not the connection; two protocols may reuse the same context ids.

-Notes on Terminology:
+### Notes on Terminology:
 "Packet" is used because not all packets are messages; RLPx doesn't yet have a notation for destination address.
 "Frame" is used to refer to a packet which is to be transported over RLPx.
 Although somewhat confusing, the term "message" is used in the case of text (plain or cipher) which is authenticated via a message authentication code (MAC or mac).

 # Flow Control